wordofwarning/wordofwarning.org/current/2026-worksahead/birkinshaw/index.md

 An exploration of contentment, led by a man brimming with mediocrity.

 Through film, performance, song, and an increasingly questionable process, comes a show that investigates how to find meaning in the mundane — that somehow becomes increasingly more performative itself as time slips by.

-NathaA guest appearance in [Social Experiment](/socialexperiment)
+Please note: Nathan makes a guest appearance in [Social Experiment](/socialexperiment) to show *How To Be Content*.

 #### Entry
-Pay What You Can: £10/£5/£2 (advance booking recommended).

-Tickets: available online via Contact for <a href="https://contactmcr.com/book/instance/383158" target="_blank">28</a> & <a href="https://contactmcr.com/book/instance/383159" target="_blank">29</a> May.

-Times: Thursday 28 May 2026, 7.30pm and Friday 29 May 2026, 6.30pm.<br>Duration: up to 1 hour without interval.
+FREE: there's no ticketing… just turn up to Social Experiment!

+Time: Thursday 11 June 2026, Social Experiment starts at 6pm and ends *by about* 9pm<br>Duration: within Social Experiment, *How To Be Content* lasts *about* 45 minutes.

-Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester M15 6JA.
+Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a> (space 2), Oxford Rd, Manchester M15 6JA.

 #### Access
-Age Advisory: 18+
+Age Advisory: 16+ (Social Experiment is aimed at adults, parent/guardian/carer discretion)

 Content Warnings: please click [here](/warnings).